MARA Colts Tackle Football

 -

-If nothing is posted, assume practice/game is still on.
+- If no update is posted, assume the event is still on.

-No. Pets are not allowed due to insurance liability.
+- No. Pets are not allowed due to insurance and safety policies.

 When does the season begin and end?

-Season can extend into November and possibly beyond due to playoffs or bowl games.
+- The season can extend into November and possibly beyond, depending on playoffs or bowl games.

 How much time is involved?

-Pop Warner is a big commitment for both kids and parents.
+- Pop Warner is a significant commitment for both players and parents.

 What time do teams practice?

-Practices typically run 2 to 2.5 hours, often between 6:00 PM and 8:45 PM.
-Schedules vary slightly by team.
+Practices typically run 2 to 2.5 hours, usually between 6:00 PM and 8:45 PM.
+Times may vary slightly by team.

 Are the coaches paid employees of MARA?

-No. All coaches are volunteers, as are committee members and support staff.
+No. All coaches are volunteers, along with committee members and support staff.

 Interested in volunteering?
 Reach out to [email protected].